MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/active-directory-replication-error-8304.md

 Here're some suggestions to avoid the limit from past Microsoft issues.

-### dnsRecord
+### Use of dnsRecord attribute by Microsoft DNS Server

 Each IP address or SRV name target is an additional value of the dnsRecord attribute.
 By default, each domain controller in Active Directory registers a series of names with DNS, some are based on the sites the domain controller covers, some are site-less.
+You may run into this limit for site-less names.

 When you approach a lot of domain controllers in a domain, like 1200 domain controllers, there may be issues updating the DNS objects for the names with the additional values.
 In such a domain, it is also often not desired to have this many entries for site-less names.
 To avoid this limit, you can create a registry value "DnsAvoidRegisterRecords" on the domain controllers that should not be present in site-less names.

-### Dynamic Host Configuration Protocol (DHCP) Server activation

-In order to avoid rogue DHCP servers, Windows DHCP servers that are members of a domain must find their IP address on an Active Directory object before they return IP addresses from its scopes to clients.
-This IP address was stored as a value on an Active Directory object, this time forest-wide in the configuration Naming Context (NC).

-Similar to the dnsRecord issue, in a forest that has many DHCP servers deployed, the limit may be hit and no more DHCP servers could be authorized.
-The solution was to have a separate Active Directory object per DHCP Server, with one IP address per object.
+### DFS Volume management in version 1 namespaces attribute PKT

+DFS version 1 namespaces use a single AD object per namespace, and all the DFS link information is kept in a single attribute "PKT".
+There are problems with managing the namespace when this blob exceeds 5MB (roughly 5000 links).

+For more information, see [How DFS Works](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2003/cc782417(v=ws.10))

+In Windows Server 2008, DFS introduces version 2 namespaces where each DFS link is a separate AD object.